<>

 *

-Patents incentive the wrong thing
+Patents incentivize the wrong thing

 Patents do not incentivize solving problems.
 Patents incentivize convincing people they need your random number.

-If you've got a patent on a random number, you make no money if people solve their problems without your random number, but monopoly money if they use your random number (regardless of it actually solves their problem).
+If you've got a patent on a random number, you make no money if people solve their problems without your random number, but monopoly money if they use your random number (regardless if it actually solves their problem).

 As a result, companies are coming out with all sorts of random numbers that are great at generating monopoly profits, but terrible at solving people's problems.